Watergate scandal: The White House Plumbers

-Retired CIA officer E. Howard Hunt and former FBI agent G. Gordon Liddy (pictured c.
-1960s and 1964) were the handlers of the five Watergate burglars.
+Retired CIA officer E. Howard Hunt and former FBI agent G. Gordon Liddy (pictured 1964) were the handlers of the five Watergate burglars.

-After the Supreme Court's ruling, Nixon told aide Chuck Colson to stop leaks by any means.
-Nixon fixated on files at the Brookings Institution on the Chennault Affair, in which he had sabotaged 1968 Vietnam peace talks, (Note: In 1973, Walt Rostow—Johnson's former national security advisor—wrote that the affair was a clear precedent for Watergate: "They got away with [the Chennault Affair].
+After the Supreme Court's ruling, Nixon told aide Chuck Colson to stop all leaks by any means.
+Nixon fixated on files at the Brookings Institution on the Chennault Affair, which implicated him in the sabotage of 1968 Vietnam peace talks, (Note: In 1973, Walt Rostow—Johnson's former national security advisor—wrote that the affair was a clear precedent for Watergate: "They got away with [the Chennault Affair].
 As the same men faced the election of 1972 there was nothing in their previous experience with an operation of doubtful propriety (or, even, legality) to warn them off; and there were memories of how close an election could get and the possible utility of pressing to the limit — or beyond.") and urged aides to "get in and get those files—blow the safe and get it".
-Nixon advisors had previously drafted the Huston Plan, which proposed expanded domestic surveillance and tactics like "surreptitious entry" — burglary.
-Although approved by Nixon, a worried Hoover had the plan officially withdrawn.
-(Note: Senator Richard Schweiker noted that "Even though the Huston plan was dead, I believe it had nine lives.")
+Nixon advisors had previously drafted the Huston Plan, which proposed expanded domestic surveillance and tactics like "surreptitious entry" (burglary).
+(Note: Although approved by Nixon, a worried Hoover had the plan officially withdrawn.
+Senator Richard Schweiker noted that "Even though the Huston plan was dead, I believe it had nine lives.")

-For the Brookings burglary, Colson recruited retired Central Intelligence Agency (CIA) agent E. Howard Hunt, (Note: Hunt continued to work for a firm that was a CIA cover.) who had helped arrange the 1954 Guatemalan coup d'état and the failed 1961 Bay of Pigs Invasion of Cuba.
-After scouting by Ulasewicz, the plot escalated into a firebombing with burglars posing as firefighters: concerned White House Counsel John Dean halted the operation.
+For the Brookings burglary, Colson recruited retired (Note: Hunt continued to work for a firm that was a CIA cover.)
+Central Intelligence Agency (CIA) agent E. Howard Hunt, who had helped arrange the 1954 Guatemalan coup d'état and the failed 1961 Bay of Pigs Invasion of Cuba.
+The plot escalated into a planned firebombing with burglars posing as firefighters: White House Counsel John Dean halted the operation.
 Their focus shifted to leaker Ellsberg: Hunt was teamed with aides Egil Krogh and David Young in the new "Special Investigations Unit".
 Former FBI agent G. Gordon Liddy also joined the group, which he dubbed "ODESSA" after a rumored Nazi Schutzstaffel group.
 (Note: The White House was apparently oblivious to the Nazi association.
 Liddy told them that it was an acronym for "our Organization has been Directed to Eliminate Subversion of the Secrets of our Administration".
 Liddy displayed a strong interest in Nazi paraphernalia, even arranging the screening of a Leni Riefenstahl film at the White House.)
-Young's grandmother offered another name for the leak-hunters: the "Plumbers".
+Young's grandmother, misunderstanding leaks, suggested another name: the "Plumbers".